TJ-59/freelan-guide-for-windows-users/README.md

 Les problèmes avec FreeLAN devraient être rapportés directement aux développeurs sur la page [issues du github de FreeLAN](https://github.com/freelan-developers/freelan/issues).

 Entretenu par TJ-59

+FreeLAN Guide for Windows Users (c) by [TJ-59](https://github.com/TJ-59)

+FreeLAN Guide for Windows Users is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-nc-sa/4.0/>.